Kurento/kurento/source/tutorials.rst

    Java </tutorials/java/tutorial-show-datachannel>
    Browser JavaScript </tutorials/js/tutorial-helloworld-datachannels>

 WebRTC recording
 ================

-This tutorial has two parts.
-First, it implements a `WebRTC`:term: *loopback* and records the stream to disk.
-Second, it plays back the recorded stream.
+This tutorial has two parts:

+1. A :term:`WebRTC` *loopback* records the stream to disk.
+2. The stream is played back.

 Users can choose which type of media to send and record: audio, video or both.

 .. toctree::
    :maxdepth: 1